-Whatever our standard bag of tricks contain, they must definitely include a magic wand to make whatever customisations our customer demands.
+Whatever our standard bag of tricks contains, they must definitely include a magic wand to make whatever customizations our customer demands.

 For them and for us.
 Especially those in the Sales side of things, it sometimes might mean playing the waiting game.
 Some leads pan out straight away; some take a while.
 Sometimes it may just be beyond our reach and we may well be tempted to jump in.
 But being patient and being cool, will definitely be worth it.

 No client wants to feel rushed or like they are being “sold” to.
-So, let us all remember Mark at the eatery round the block and be patient.
+So, let us all remember Mark at the eatery around the block and be patient.

 Don’t you absolutely love it when your waiter comes by after all of you have been served and you have had a bite or two and asks: “and how was it, ma’am?”

-At my favourite place, the answer every time is “everything is delicious, Mark, thank you!” and there are plenty of smiles all around.
+At my favorite place, the answer every time is “everything is delicious, Mark, thank you!” and there are plenty of smiles all around.